 Tune in and participate during this month's radio show ¿Qué pasa en nuestras escuelas?

-During the radio show ¿Qué pasa en nuestras escuelas? on Thursday, March 18, 2021, from 9:00 a.m. to 11:00 a.m., MMSD Superintendent and other guests will be reflecting on a full year of Virtual Learning.
-We hope you'll tune in to La Movida Radio, 94.5 FM or 1480 AM y call (608) 321-1480 or send a text to participate.
+During the radio show ¿Qué pasa en nuestras escuelas? on Thursday, February 18, 2021, from 9:00 a.m. to 11:00 a.m., we will present these topics: 4K program and its importance, enrollment, 4K Full Day Pilot Program and an Update on the projects of MMSD Future Ready.
+We hope you'll tune in to La Movida Radio, 94.5 FM or 1480 AM or call (608) 321-1480 to participate.
 Listen to the promo.

 There are many amazing opportunities throughout the Madison community for our students and families.
 View some of these opportunities here.

 If you are interested in seeing your organization's event on this page, read about how you can do that here.

 We are beginning a phased return to in-person instruction, starting with Kindergarten students, March 9th.
 Read the full letter.

 We launched this year's virtual Read Your Heart Out event on February 5, featuring live interviews, an African drumming performance and Amanda Gorman's "The Hill We Climb" poem recited by MMSD elementary school students.
 You can view this virtual celebration here.

 The 2020-21 school year calendar has been revised for the third quarter and is available at mmsd.org/calendar.
 The only changes were the removal of high school early release on Mondays, and updating 4K/5K Enrollment to be virtual.
 The 2021-22 school year calendar will be made available by the end of March.